ARTenshi/robovision_ros2/robovision_4/README.md

 if(!cap.isOpened()) return 1;
 ```

 Now, we should notice that, unlike static images, video sequences change in time and therefore we should update our frame at a desired frame rate (depending on your device specifications).
-We first create a matrix to storage this information and then, in the while loop we update it.
+We first create a matrix to store this information and then, in the while loop, we update it.
 In general, a camera takes some time to start after you call it, so we need to wait until our program starts receiving a video stream (we use the `if(!frame.empty())` to do that).
 Ten, our code to read and publish camera images is:

 ```
 cv::Mat frame;